Where Do I Start?

 Many types of loans are available to students and their parents to help pay for college, including federal, state and private loan programs.
 Borrowing for your education is a serious commitment.
 Talk to your parents about your options and how you plan on repaying your college loans.

 In addition to financial aid, you can apply for scholarships to help cover costs.
 Merit-based, need-based and athletic-based scholarships are usually available.
 Check with the college financial aid office for scholarship information.
-In addition to scholarships awarded by the college you attend, many businesses, churches, foundations and community organizations offer scholarship funding.
+Many businesses, churches, foundations and community organizations offer scholarship funding as well.
 Your high school counselor and teachers can help you find these scholarships.
 There’s also some great information at the Generation TX site.

 The best news about grants is that they don’t have to be repaid!
 Your eligibility to receive grants is based on your FAFSA application.
 There are many types of grants available.
 Here are a few common ones: